Lillard, Blazers escape Nets, advance to play-in series

 TIP-INS

-Trail Blazers: Coach Terry Stotts confirmed that McCollum is battling an injury but wouldn’t offer many details.
+Trail Blazers: Stotts confirmed that McCollum is battling an injury but wouldn’t offer many details.
 “He has the issue with his back, he’s playing through it and that’s about all I can say,” Stotts said.

 Nets: Brooklyn played its last night game for a while.
 The first three games of the series against Toronto are all afternoon starts.
 Game 4, set for Aug.
 23, is a 6:30 p.m.
 EDT start. … Chris Chiozza (right adductor tightness) and Donta Hall (right ankle sprain) sat out.